Onder beats Schaefer in testy Missouri GOP primary to succeed U.S. Rep. Luetkemeyer

 Former state Sen. Bob Onder will likely be heading to Washington, D.C., next year after winning the Republican primary for Missouri’s 3rd Congressional District on Tuesday.

-Onder, a physician and attorney, won 45.2% of the vote compared to Schaefer’s 39.2%.
+Onder, a physician and attorney, won 48.7% of the vote compared to Kurt Schaefer’s 38.3%.
 The district includes parts of the St. Louis metropolitan area, such as St. Charles and Jefferson counties, as well as a major portion of mid-Missouri.
 Since the district is heavily Republican, Onder will be the overwhelming favorite to win in November.

 “I ran for Congress because our country is in a state of crisis,” Onder said after the victory.
 “The country that gave us so many prizes is under attack.
 I ran for Congress to make DC listen.
 If DC were listening, we would be closing the border and building a wall.”